Companies Start Implanting Microchips Into Workers' Bodies

 Not that I condone it, just speaking to one of the reasons why something that cannot be easily separated from someone would have an advantage.

-Re:This is unnecessary and stupid (Score:4, Insightful)
+Re:This is unnecessary and stupid (Score:5, Insightful)

 Let me point out that people used to get their cars stolen.
 Then anti-theft chipped keys came along and we got car jackings and home invasions.